SFTtech/openage/README.md

 Most of us hang around on our **IRC** channel (`#sfttech` on `freenode.net`).
 Do not hesitate to ping us, we probably won't notice you otherwise.

+There's no openage mailing list, but the github issue tracker comes pretty close to it: Everybody who 'watches' the repository will receive all the issue tracker posts via mail, and can even conveniently reply via their mail client.
+In addition, all the issue tracker discussions are auto-posted to the IRC channel.
+Feel free to use the issue tracker for any sorts of discussion, proposal or questions that the IRC is unsuitable for.

 License
 -------
 **GNU GPLv3** or later; see [copying.md](copying.md) and [legal/GPLv3](legal/GPLv3).